installing a tiny wood stove to live off grid

 This article will show you how to install a small wood burning stove into a shed that has a corrugated metal roof.
+The stove is perfect for outdoor sheds and most off-grid living spaces.
 You can also watch the video below, which will take you through each and every step of the process!

 For your installation, you will need to consider the following: